Military beret: United States

 In 2001, Army Chief of Staff Eric Shinseki ordered the black beret worn as standard headgear army-wide, a controversial decision because it was previously reserved for the rangers.
 The rangers were then authorized to wear a tan beret, exclusive to them.
 The decision was implemented in hopes of boosting morale among conventional units.
 However, many soldiers began complaining that the new black beret was not practical with the utility uniform.
 In June 2011, Army Secretary John McHugh, acting on the recommendations made by Chief of Staff Martin Dempsey and Sergeant Major of the Army Raymond F. Chandler, once again chose the traditional patrol cap to be worn with the utility uniform.
 The black beret may be authorized with utility uniforms at commander's discretion for special ceremonies.
 The beret remains part of the Army's dress uniform for all units.

 United States Army berets now use the following distinctive colors:

 Special forces, ranger, and airborne unit berets sport distinctive organizational flashes.
 All other units use a standard pale blue flash bordered with 13 white stars.
 Officers wear their rank insignia within the flash, while enlisted ranks wear their distinctive unit insignia.

-In the United States Navy, female officers and sailors were allowed to wear black berets instead of a combination hat or garrison cap while in service uniforms until 2016.
-The black berets were phased out in October of that year due to a lack of widespread use and a desire by the U.S. Navy to make its uniforms more unisex in appearance.
+In 2019, the army proposed the creation of a grey beret for USASOC soldiers qualified in Psychological operations, but it did not receive official approval.

 During the Vietnam War, the U.S. Navy created special boat teams, unofficially dubbed the brown-water navy, to patrol coastlines, estuaries and rivers.
 Naval personnel assigned to these teams wore black berets as part of their uniform, as portrayed in the movie Apocalypse Now.
 U.S. Navy SEAL teams serving in Vietnam wore camouflage berets in the field, the only beret somewhat standardized in the SEALs.